tlevine/horetu/docs/settings.rst

     Displayed in the command-line help description
-    Displayed in the command-line help
+    Displayed in the command-line help version
+    Add a ``--version`` flag that displays the version and exits.

 Each of these can be set in the call to horetu.